Last Updated on

-The Venum Elite Headgear is an excellent headgear that is priced very well.
-It doesn’t offer as much protection as the Title Gel because it is made with density foam, but it offers good overall protection.
-This is a good headgear that can be used for MMA/Muay Thai sparring.
+The Venum Elite Headgear is an excellent headgear that offers all of the above, yet is priced very well.
+It doesn’t offer as much protection as the Title Gel or the Winnings because it is made with density foam, but it offers good overall protection.

 Best ‘No Contact’ Headgear